 Leveraging Students’ Prior Experiences: Students don’t enter our classrooms as blank slates.
 They each come with their own goals and a plethora of life experiences, knowledge from prior classes or workplaces, preferences, concerns, and skills.
 Small group discussions can be a great way for students to learn from the diversity of background, thought, and identities present in the classroom.
 But sharing can also be vulnerable - so allowing student to engage with affinity groups can also be beneficial.
 No matter the format, it’s important to pay attention to the group dynamics and to intervene if necessary.

 Providing multiple means of engagement: Principles from the Universal Design for Learning indicate the value of providing students with multiple ways of engaging with the material.
-For example, you might show a video in your lecture - turning on the captions or providing a transcript helps students who have hearing loss (those who know it and those who don’t), English language learners, and students sitting further from the speakers.
+For example, using captions or providing a transcript helps students who have hearing loss (those who know it and those who don’t), English language learners, and students sitting further from the speakers.
 This increases access to the content and will encourage more students to participate in the discussion that follows.